 Drizzle something delicious over your dog’s kibble.
 A little bit of just about any common fat can be an effective taste-bud-tempter for picky dogs.

-Add a bit of wet food to her kibble.
+Add a bit of wet food to her dry dog food.
 Most dogs prefer canned or semi-moist foods to dry kibble.
 However, because kibble is generally better for your dog’s teeth, and it is much more affordable than feeding wet foods, it is usually preferable to feed your dog a kibble-based diet.
 However, there is nothing wrong with mixing in a little tasty wet food in with your dog’s kibble to help coax her into eating.

 In such contexts, a little goes a long way; so, you’ll definitely want to invest in a couple of can toppers, to keep the wet food fresh and appetizing.